LeifBloomquist/LaunchpadXPurePerformance/README.md

 The following repositories were really helpful references in understanding how to program the LaunchPad X.  Thanks!

 * [Launchpong-X](https://github.com/MaddyGuthridge/Launchpong-X) by Maddy Guthridge
-* [Novation-Launchpad-X-MK3](https://github.com/MetallicAsylum/Novation-Launchpad-X-MK3) by Metallic Aslylum / Maxwell Zentolight
+* [Novation-Launchpad-X-MK3](https://github.com/MetallicAsylum/Novation-Launchpad-X-MK3) by Metallic Asylum / Maxwell Zentolight